1st Annual IPSA-HSE Summer School in Concepts, Methods and Techniques in Political Science

 Who can apply?
 We invite scholars of political science, international relations and related disciplines from across the globe and diverse educational & professional backgrounds.
 The School will be of most use and interest to faculty members, post-doctoral or doctoral students, masters’ students and all who are interested in mastering their research skills using sophisticated and elaborate qualitative and quantitative techniques.

-Why to apply?
+Why apply?
 IPSA – HSE Summer School continues IPSA series of summer schools on methods of political and social sciences, St. Petersburg being the first Russian city to host this event.
 IPSA schools are known for their highest academic level to give students the essential knowledge on theory and practice of political and social research.
 The IPSA-HSE Summer School instructors represent the very best professorial talent from around the globe offering courses in a broad range of qualitative and quantitative methods.

-Why visiting St. Petersburg?
+Why visit St. Petersburg?
 Participation in the IPSA – HSE Summer School is a chance to combine a high-level professional research training and getting a closer look at St. Petersburg - one of the most beautiful cities in Europe.

 St. Petersburg is often called the cultural capital of Russia that combines the national historical legacy with the modernity and innovation.
 Being a part of UNESCO world Heritage, St. Petersburg preserves unique architectural ensembles, representing all the epochs from the Russian Empire to the present day.
 Its museums like the Hermitage are globally known attractions.
 Plenty of cultural and scientific events are held in the city every day.